 You must provide our team with the necessary information and/or access required so we can verify that reported issues originate in our services.
 The single best resource you can provide us with is a link to a minimal GitHub repository that reliably reproduces the behavior you are reporting.
 This article provides a great explanation on how to create a minimal, reproducible example.

 Regardless of the channel used to provide support, you must communicate with support in a professional and respectful manner.
 We do not tolerate communications that are objectionable (as determined in Expo's sole discretion) in any manner, including, as examples only, any communications that are abusive or that use profane language.
 Expo reserves the right to cease providing support if you engage in any such objectionable communications.

 Requests for support can be submitted via our contact page.

 Support can only be provided reliably for build and runtime errors where the following criteria are met:

 If any of the above criteria are not met, we may be unable to provide support for the project and will likely recommend debugging the application locally or reviewing the build errors during deployment for further information.

 When requesting support for build and runtime issues, please include the following:

 If you believe your invoice or billing receipt is incorrect, we are happy to refund you.
 Please request all refunds here, rather than filing a dispute with your card provider.
 Should a payment dispute be filed before getting in touch with us, we are limited in terms of the action we can take to resolve the matter.
 If a dispute is filed, we may cancel your subscription without notice, thus limiting your access to paid features, in order to avoid further disputes.

 Outlined below are our target response time guidelines for our various plans.
 Our target response times are the time for which we aim to have our team first contact you to understand more about the issue that you have encountered.

-For expert-level support including same-day response times, a dedicated account manager, and more, please refer to the Enterprise Support Add-on.
+For expert-level support including an initial response within the next business day, a dedicated account manager, and more, please refer to the Enterprise Support Add-on.